aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/eda-cv-tasks.md

 ### Bounding Box and Mask Random Sample Checks

 Bounding Boxes Random Sample Check refers to performing a check by sampling images and analysing their annotations.
+These try to account to account for human error that very often occurs.

-1. Are the masks/boxes drawn tight enough?
+1. Are the bboxes/masks drawn tight enough?
+1. Were the bboxes/masks drawn accurately?
 1. Are the objects being occluded?
 In other words, were parts of the object blocked by another object?
 1. Are the objects truncated?
-In other words, were parts of the objects being spilling out of the image?
+In other words, were parts of the objects "spilling" out of the image?

 For occlusion and truncation, it is recommended to include "occlusion" and "truncation" in the metadata of the annotation.